Bangladesh accords red carpet welcome to President Ram Nath Kovind | Politics

 President M Abdul Hamid along with his wife Rashida Khanam received Kovind at Dhaka's Hazrat Shahjalal International Airport.

-Several senior ministers along with civil and military officials were present at the airport to receive Kovind.
+Several senior ministers along with civil and military officials were present at the airport to receive Kovind -- the only foreign head of state invited to join the celebrations.

+Ministry of External Affairs (MEA) spokesperson Arindam Bagchi termed President Kovind's visit to Bangladesh a "grand beginning".

+"A grand beginning!
+In a special gesture, President HE Md.
+Abdul Hamid & First Lady Ms. Rashida Hamid welcomed President Kovind @rashtrapatibhvn & First Lady Smt.
+Savita Kovind, as they arrived in Dhaka.
+Accorded a red carpet welcome, a 21-gun salute, and a Guard of Honour," Bagchi said on Twitter.

 The Bangladesh Army, the Navy and the Air Force personnel offered him a guard of honour as part of the welcome ceremony at the airport from where he was escorted to the National Memorial at Savar on the outskirts of the capital in a motorcade.